 If you’re looking for the best way to share information with clients, suppliers, or external business partners, extranet software is an excellent solution.
 However, some businesses struggle to understand where their extranet ends and their intranet software begins.

 Both software solutions use security and stringent access controls to provide a collaborative environment for your external and internal users.
-In the modern digital workplace, many businesses partition off a section of their intranet, enabling them to share information externally in a secure online environment.
+In the new digital workplace, many businesses partition off a section of their intranet, enabling them to share information externally in a secure online environment.

 When you combine the extranet and intranet in this way, it reduces the technical challenges of maintaining both systems separately.